pizza

 Peppe Pizzeria

-No need to cross any borders to taste the cream of the crop of Neapolitan pizzas: the best pizza in the world is right here in Paris, at Peppe Pizzeria!
-Peppe Cutraro's 100% homemade cooking, former chef of Big Mamma, will take you directly to the heart of Naples.
+No need to cross borders to taste the creme de la creme of Neapolitan pizzas: the best pizza in the world is right here in Paris, at Peppe Pizzeria!
+Peppe Cutraro's 100% homemade cooking, an ex-chef from Big Mamma, will take you straight to the heart of Naples.
 Do we really need to say more?

 Peppe Pizzeria